Blog · Analysis · Last reviewed June 23, 2026

 The Promise of a Smarter Grid

 There are good reasons to measure more carefully.
 Smart meters can support faster outage detection, remote service activation, more accurate billing, time-varying rates, conservation feedback, distributed-energy management, voltage analysis, demand response, and programs that reward customers for shifting load away from stressed hours.
 A grid with more solar, batteries, heat pumps, and electric vehicles needs better coordination than a monthly meter can provide.
+That is the same coordination problem explored in the thermostat as grid dispatcher, but the meter is the measurement layer beneath many of those programs.

 The danger is that usefulness becomes a blank check.
 A data stream collected to operate the grid can become attractive to third-party energy apps, appliance vendors, landlords, insurers, advertisers, debt collectors, law enforcement, or data brokers.
 Once a household's load curve is treated as a behavioral asset, the boundary between infrastructure and surveillance becomes contractual rather than physical.